Quick Start

 Menu

-Keys, scales and sounds can be selected on the setting screen called from the menu.
-Furthermore, you can use this instrument in more ways by understanding the various features of this app that can be accessed from the menu.
+You can select the key, layout, sound, etc. from the settings screen called up from the menu.
+In addition, you can enjoy this instrument in more ways by using various features accessed from the menu.

 Note: If you have not purchased Extra Features or Extra Features Trial, only the "Utility" and "User Guide" icons will be displayed.

-Note: Be sure to release all touches from the screen when tapping the menu to prevent unexpected operation.
+Note: To prevent unexpected operation, release all other touches on the screen when tapping the menu.

-Utilities Adjust reverb, tremolo, airy sounds and other effects, special features, and appearance.
+Utilities Adjust reverb, vibrato and other effects, special features, and appearance.

 Settings Set musical characteristics: pitch, key, layout, sound, etc.

-User Guide Read the User Guide page (this document).
+User Guide Open the User Guide page (this document).

 User Guide

-To return to the original screen, tap the "Done" at the left end of the navigation bar.
+To return to the main screen, tap the "Done" at the left end of the navigation bar.

 If you have any questions or concerns, feel free to contact us at support@chord-city.com